justinalm/justinalm.github.io/_posts/2013-08-15-why-i-closed-my-windows.markdown

 ---
 published: true
-title: Why I Closed My Windows
+title: "Why I Closed My Windows"
 layout: post
-thumbnail: "images/wine-bottler.jpg"
+thumbnail: "{{ site.url }}/images/wine-bottler.jpg"
 description: "I like performance everything: cars, bicycles, phones, rice cookers, etc..
 Wine and Wine Bottler don’t line up with my values."
 ---
 I did some bug fixing for the [VanCocoa](http://www.vancocoa.com) site today.
 We were having some rendering issues in Internet Exploder 9 (cough) – our targeted browser.
 It’s kinda odd we’re accommodating this technology for a [Cocoa](https://developer.apple.com/technologies/mac/cocoa.html) meet up because most attendees use good browsers.
 We got some support emails about the site not rendering on IE so we decided to meet the need.